The Kristala Year-End Dev Blog - Issue #8

 At the beginning of 2019, development for Kristala was still in its infancy, and we never could've imagined how much the project would grow and transform in the coming year.
 We look fondly back on the past 12 months...a year of celebration, creation, and imagination.

-Not only did we present the alpha build for Kristala at Play NYC (our first convention!), we also revamped and refined our entire art style, demo level, and overall storyline.
+Not only did we present a special convention build for Kristala at Play NYC (our first con!), we also revamped and refined our entire art style, level design, and overall storyline.
 It's certainly been an exciting journey, and honestly...we couldn't have done it without you.

 So, in honor of your continued dedication and support for our team and this incredible project, we're ringing in 2020 with a super-juicy, jam-packed dev blog as we count down to the official release of our demo, which will be available to you soon on itch.io and Steam.